 The grantee shall submit proposed locations, size, number of signs and language for review prior to ordering signs.
-Final funds will not be reimbursed until signage has been approved and installed.
+Final funds for development projects will not be reimbursed until signage has been approved and installed.

 APPENDIX O: SAMPLE MEMORANDUM OF UNRECORDED GRANT AGREEMENT/